Love - Service Love and Truth Reader Faves A

 • Our great nation is locking up a much higher percentage of the young people from your city than is the case in comparable cities of any other ‘advanced’ nation.

-• People who wait on you as fast-food clerks or bank tellers are literally not making a living wage.
+• People who wait on you as fast-food clerks or bank tellers are frequently, literally, not making a living wage.

 This clear Biblical moral priority bites all of us.
-It is not easy to know how to love these people.
+It is not easy to know how to love some people.

 1. Jesus said, “Love your neighbor as yourself.”